 Today, the Salt River Pima Maricopa Indian Community considers Hayden Butte to be a sacred place and a link to its ancestors.

 Charles Trumbull Hayden

 Hayden Butte got its name from Charles Trumbull Hayden, who is often credited as being the founder of Tempe.
 Hayden opened a ferry service and a flour mill at the base of the butte in the late 1800s, along with a general store.
-His former home is now Monti's La Casa Vieja restaurant, located on the west side of Mill Avenue and Rio Salado Parkway, just a short distance from Hayden Butte.
+His former home, located on the west side of Mill Avenue and Rio Salado Parkway, is just a short distance from Hayden Butte.

 Arizona State University

 Arizona State University first became involved with the butte in 1917, when students of the Tempe Normal School (what is now ASU) began the tradition of a Lantern Walk, which involved the passing of the torch between first and second year students.
 The Class of 1918 installed the first letter on Tempe-Hayden Butte: a large “N.” In 1925, the "N" became a "T," as Tempe Normal School changed its name to Tempe State Teachers College.